CJHMPower/Simultaneous-Traffic-Sign-Detection-and-Classification-with-RetinaNet/Readme.md

 # Simultaneous Traffic Sign Detection and Classification with RetinaNet

 ## Overview
-In this project, I trained a one-stage detection and classification model based on this paper [Focal Loss for Dense Object Detection](https://arxiv.org/pdf/1708.02002.pdf), to detect and classify traffic signs.
+In this project, I implement an one-stage detection and classification model based on this paper [Focal Loss for Dense Object Detection](https://arxiv.org/pdf/1708.02002.pdf), to detect and classify traffic signs.
 This model was trained on the [Tsinghua_Tecent_100K](http://cg.cs.tsinghua.edu.cn/traffic-sign/) Dataset.
 After carefully model tuning, the RetinaNet finally achieved 90 MAP on 42 classes traffic signs on the test dataset, which is better than previous benchmarks.

 * [Traffic-Sign Detection and Classification in the Wild](https://www.cv-foundation.org/openaccess/content_cvpr_2016/papers/Zhu_Traffic-Sign_Detection_and_CVPR_2016_paper.pdf)